R1TE5H/mini-blockchain/README.md

    node index.js

 Acknowledgements
-- inspired by blockchain technology concepts
+- Inspired by blockchain technology concepts
-- Used the publci Bcrypt library for encryption
+- Used the public Bcrypt library for encryption